7 Ways to Apply Sunscreen Without Moisturizer

 Key Takeaways

 Skipping moisturiser doesn't mean compromising on sun protection—it's all about finding the right approach for your skin type.
 Whether you prefer direct application, hydrating formulas, or multitasking tinted options, there's a technique that'll work for you.
 The key is understanding your skin's needs and choosing products that deliver both protection and comfort.
 Discovering your perfect sunscreen match might take some experimenting, and that's where Smytten comes in handy.
 As India's largest product discovery and trial platform, Smytten offers curated trial packs from over 1,500 trusted brands, letting you explore different sunscreen formulas before committing to full-size purchases.
-With Trial Points, you can get up to 8 minis for just ₹249, plus enjoy 100% cashback on these trials for future orders.
+With 25 million users and 100 million trial minis delivered across 27,000+ pincodes, Smytten has helped countless consumers make smarter choices.
+You can get up to 8 minis for just ₹249, plus enjoy 100% cashback on these trials for future orders.
 It's the perfect way to find your ideal moisturiser-free sun protection routine without the guesswork—because why settle for 'maybe' when you can Try It All!

 Sangria Experience Logo